canonical/ubuntu-packaging-guide/docs/how-to/install-built-packages.rst

 .. note::

-    :manpage:`apt(8)` is indended to be used interactively by humans and does not gurantee a stable :term:`command line interface <Command Line Interface>` (suitable for machine-readability) while :manpage:`apt-get(8)` is intended for unattended usage, for example, in scripts.
+    :manpage:`apt(8)` is intended to be used interactively by humans and does not guarantee a stable :term:`command line interface <Command Line Interface>` (suitable for machine-readability) while :manpage:`apt-get(8)` is intended for unattended usage, for example, in scripts.